redanaser/mobile-price-classification/README.md

-Here’s a basic structure for your `README.md` file.
-It covers the purpose of the project, setup instructions, and details for running the Flask API as well as the Spring Boot component.

----

 # Mobile Price Classification System

 This project involves building a **Devices Price Classification System** using **Python** and **Spring Boot**.
 It provides a machine learning model to predict device price ranges based on device specifications and a RESTful API to interface with the model.